canonical/ubuntu-packaging-guide/ubuntu-packaging-guide/python-packaging.rst

        done
        dh_auto_install

 It is also a good practice to run tests during the build, if they are shipped by upstream.
-Usually tests can be invoked using ``setup.py check``.
+Usually tests can be invoked using ``setup.py test`` or ``setup.py check``.

 debian/\*.install
 -----------------